adamsilver/fdpb/registration.md

 - visually-impaired users will hear the instructions when using a screen reader; and
 - motor-impaired users will find it easier to select a field thanks to the larger hit area.
 This is because clicking a label will move focus to the control.

-We might tempt ourselves into omit labels for particular forms in order to save space but this is not something to go minimal on.
+We might tempt ourselves into omit labels for particular forms in order to save space but this is a case of minimal not equalling simple.
 Every field needs a label.

 ## Placeholders

 Since placeholders came along, we have adopted them as means of storing hints.
 Their appeal lies in their minimal aesthetic and the fact they save space.

 Some designers go one one step further and replace labels with placeholders.
 Either way, the placeholder is an Inclusive Design anti-pattern which causes problems (I've counted 13[^1]) for users.
-Here are 4:
+I provide 4 here for your convenience:

 1. They are easy to forget because they disappears as soon as the user types.
 2. When fields are prepopulated, the fields lack clarity.